 First.
 The term bridezilla kind of sucks.

-It is one of those terms that are rooted in the idea-however subconsciously- that assertive women are ridiculous for being assertive women.
-And further, that being assertive women, they are bossy and other b words, rather than confident, powerful, and intelligent.
+It’s one of those terms that are rooted in the idea-however subconsciously- that assertive women are ridiculous for being assertive women.
+And further, that being assertive women, they are bossy and other B words, rather than confident, powerful, and intelligent.

 A bride that is called a bridezilla often takes offense.
 Which, she should as she has effectively been told that her wants and her assertion of those wants matter less or that she isn’t expressing them in the right way.

 Perhaps the problem isn’t so much the word, but it’s flippant use.
 The fact that it get’s thrown around in order to tell a woman that she is being selfish and to get her to chill out is more manipulative than it is helpful.
-Name calling is incredibly power as it is the base of how we understand our world.
-Language is names: It is words that we attach experiences with that become that word.
+Name calling is incredibly powerful as it is the base of how we understand our world.
+Language is names: We attach experiences and meaning to a word (symbol) and then when we apply it to a thing, that thing becomes those meanings.
+In this case, the thing is a person.
+When you think about it, it isn’t exactly fair to exert that kind of control over anyone (let alone a bride on her wedding day).

-So, how do we keep from going bridezilla?
+So, how do we keep from resorting to the bridezilla?

 - If you feel walked over, talk about it.